Do Go On - 314 - The Oak Island Mystery

 I guess it's pretty similar.

-I also have seen Coldplay live and thought that they were surprisingly,
+I also have seen Colpe Live and thought that they were, like,

-like it was just a phenomenally great live show.
+surprisingly, like, it was just phenomenally great live show.

-Maybe also, not that I thought that would be bad,
+Maybe also, not that I thought that'd be bad,

-and for two people they made, it was an awesome amount of noise.
+and for two people they made, and it was an awesome amount of noise.

 Yeah.